renecartaya/XRD-Data-Processing/README.md

  3) Curve fitting.
  4) Peak detection.

-The project includes the use of Machine Learning tools.
+The project includes the implementation of Machine Learning algorithms.